jakobhuerner/jakobhuerner.github.io/_posts/2023-12-21-christmas_lunz_am_see.md

 ![Christmas in Lunz am See](../images/20231221/christmas_lunz-2.jpg)

-Picture taken with the Apple iPhone 15 Pro.
+Pictures taken with the Apple iPhone 15 Pro.